eecs484db/eecs484db.github.io/fa22/p4-ghj/p4-ghj.md

 ## Introduction

 In Project 4, we will implement a database algorithm – Grace Hash Join – using the C++ language.
 Instead of _utilizing_ databases like in Projects 1-3, we will be _implementing_ part of a database.
-This implies that this project does not require CAEN or SQL\*PLUS!
+This implies that this project does not require CAEN or SQL\*Plus!

 ## Submissions